|

 Before we left Jensen, Utah and Dinosaur National Monument back in mid October, I knew Melanie and I would part ways in Saint Louis.
 I. would stay in Saint Louis and have repairs made to the van, she had work in New York City and a girl's trip planned afterwards.

 I would spend more than a week traveling solo before seeing her again at our son, Tate's apartment in Arlington, Virginia.
 I made plans to cycle several Rail Trails along my way to Arlington.
 A few days ago, I rode the Kal-Haven Trail State Park for a few days after leaving Cassopolis, Michigan where our leveling system got a tuneup.
 I rode the Kal-Haven trail back in October of 2020 and the improvements made to the trail since that time were pretty amazing.
 I'm currently in Uniontown, Ohio and today was able to ride a section of the Ohio & Erie Canal Towpath Trail.
 I parked at the Franklin Trailhead and cycled just over 10 miles south to the High Mill Avenue pedestrian bridge over the Tuscarawas River and back to Franklin Trailhead.
+While on furlough from Dinosaur National Monument, Melanie and I were fortunate enough to hike and camp among the hoodoos in Goblin Valley State Park.

 As another part of furlough October during the recent Gov'ment shutdown, Melanie and I spent a couple of days in Moab, Utah.
 We cycled into Arches National Park one day and, as we left to travel towards Goblin Valley State Park, we detoured and checked out Dead Horse Point State Park also located near Moab.